 What Would Aggravate A Misdemeanor Traffic Violation To Felony Status?

 Another common misdemeanor is failure to stop and identify after a property damage accident.
-In other words, say your car slides off the road and causes some damage to a fence, and rather than sticking around and waiting for the police to make a police report you drive home and intend to just deal with it the next day.
+In other words, say your car slides off the road and causes some damage to a fence, and rather than sticking around and waiting for the police to make a police report, you drive home and intend to just deal with it the next day.
 Many of those situations result in the police showing up at your house and issuing you a misdemeanor ticket for failure to stop and identify after a property damage accident.
-The courts take those very seriously, because in general the assumption at the courthouse is that you probably were drunk and got away with it.
-Or you had drugs in your car, had a warrant for your arrest, or you had a suspended driver’s license.
+The courts take those very seriously because, in general, the assumption at the courthouse is that you probably were drunk and got away with it.
+Or you had drugs in your car, had a warrant for your arrest, or had a suspended driver’s license.

 They always assume that if you leave the scene of a property damage accident, it is because you are trying to cover up something worse.
 That is another important misdemeanor that can add six points to your driver’s license as well.

-For more information on Enhancement Of Traffic Violations, a free initial consultation is your next best step.
+For more information on Enhancements of Traffic Violations, a free initial consultation is your next best step.
 Contact us today and get the information and legal answers you are seeking by speaking with one of our Michigan criminal defense lawyers at (248) 451-2200.